tonytrinh12358/phd-checklist/1_AI_Research_Paper_Checklist.md

 ###  **Theorem & Mathematical Proofs**
 - [ ] **Limit theorems to 1-2** - keep only essential theorems in main text that deliver strong basis, move others to appendix
-- [ ] **Move proofs to appendix** - if there are many theorems, move all proofs to appendix for space efficiency
+- [ ] **Proofs placement** - keep theorems in main text but move proofs to supplementary/appendix to save space
 - [ ] **Reference theorems near their statement** - ideally in the same Method section where stated
 - [ ] **Provide proofs** - include proofs for all stated theorems (main text or appendix)
 - [ ] **Theorem relevance** - ensure each theorem directly supports your main contribution